havocsh/havoc-labs/havoc-deployment-lab/havoc-deployment.md

 9. Click **Next: Review** > **Create user**

-    {% note %}
+    > **Note:**
-    **Note:** When user creation is complete, make sure to download the .CSV file that contains the access key and secret key for your havoc-deploy user.
+    > When user creation is complete, make sure to download the .CSV file that contains the access key and secret key for your havoc-deploy user.
-    {% endnote %}

 ###  Stage the ./HAVOC Campaign Manager (Playbook Operator Machine)

 You will need to install the ./HAVOC campaign prerequisites on your **Campaign Manager** as outlined below.
 These prerequistes are also documented in the [./HAVOC documentation](https://havoc.readme.io/docs/installation#prerequisites).

-{% note %}
+> **Note:**
-**Reminder:** If you use an EC2 instance as your **Campaign Manager**, make sure to perform all of your ./HAVOC deployment and playbook operation tasks through a **tmux** session or you'll run the risk of having an incomplete deployment or orphaned resources as a result of being disconnected from your SSH session (SSH sessions to EC2 instances get disconnected frequently).
+> If you use an EC2 instance as your **Campaign Manager**, make sure to perform all of your ./HAVOC deployment and playbook operation tasks through a **tmux** session or you'll run the risk of having an incomplete deployment or orphaned resources as a result of being disconnected from your SSH session (SSH sessions to EC2 instances get disconnected frequently).
 You can find a **tmux** cheat sheet here: [Tmux Cheat Sheet & Quick Reference](http://tmuxcheatsheet.com/)
-{% endnote %}

 #### Install OS pre-requisites